abimur-123/abimur-123.github.io/_posts/2018-07-23-The-Week-in-Machine-Learning.markdown

 `print("Hello, World!")`

 This is a weekly collection of latest scientific papers, news, resources and tools in the fields of Machine Learning and Artificial Intelligence.
-These articles should not take up more than ten minutes of your precious time.
+I do have an interesting section at the end that I like to call "Food for thought".
+These articles should not take up more than ten minutes of your day.

 I hope you find the weekly issue worthwhile.
-Feel free to share this with your friends and do drop any suggestions you might have to my inbox - abimur@gmail.com
+Feel free to share this and do reach out to me with any suggestions you might have - abimur@gmail.com

 Abishek

-Week in Machine learning
+In my first post, I explore Google's new pose-matching experiment, an AI workshop to address mental health, clustering Twitter data and finally I discuss an article that talks about Bonding with your algorithm.

 ## In the news